luca-peruzzo/docs.keycloakify.dev/css-customization.md

 function useCustomStyles(kcContext: KcContext) {
     return useMemo(() => {

-        // You stylesheet that applies to all pages. import("./main.css");
+        // Your stylesheet that applies to all pages. import("./main.css");
         let classes: { [key in ClassKey]?: string } = {
-            // Your classes that applies to all pages };
+            // Classes that apply to all pages
+        };

         switch (kcContext.pageId) {
             case "login.ftl":
-                // You login page specific stylesheet.
+                // A login page-specific stylesheet.
                 import("./pages/login.css");
                 classes = {
                     ...classes,
-                    // Your classes that applies only to the login page };
+                    // Classes that apply only to the login page };
                 break;
             case "register.ftl":
-                // Your account page specific stylesheet
+                // A register page-specific stylesheet.
                 import("./pages/register.css");
                 classes = {
                     ...classes,
-                    // Your classes that applies only to the register page };
+                    // Classes that apply only to the register page };
                 break;
             // ...